 Our D360 8-Channel Patient Isolation Amplifier is a highly specified 8 channel amplifier designed for differential recordings from surface EMG electrodes or low channel number EEG recordings during diagnostic tests, clinical trials or human neurophysiological research studies.
 The D360 features a high maximum gain, versatile band-pass and notch filtering capabilities, electrode impedance checking and manual or TTL controlled de-block, which can be useful in reducing magnetic stimulation artefacts.
 It is also possible to link multiple D360’s together to realise systems of 16, 24 or more channels operated under the control of a single host computer.

 Our most recently developed isolated amplifier is the D440, which is available in two or four channel variants.
 The D440 was designed for users requiring a lower channel number and specifically those interested in making recordings during nerve excitability studies of sensory and motor nerves.
 Low noise performance was a key requirement for the D440 and it has proved exceptionally capable when used to make sensory nerve action potential recordings (SNAPs).

 All our amplifiers feature analogue signal outputs making them compatible with any commercial data acquisition systems and the Humbug 50Hz/60Hz Mains Noise Eliminator that we also offer.

 D440 2 or 4 Channel Isolated Amplifier

 The Digitimer D440 Isolated Amplifier is a low noise solution for human electromyography (EMG) studies, specifically those related to nerve excitability.
-Low noise performance is significantly enhanced through the use of a Driven Right Leg (DRL) circuit which reduces Common-mode interference.
 The D440 features an amplification range of x100 to x20k.
 The gain, filter and mode settings for individual channels are adjusted using our own “virtual front panel” software or other software via a COM interface.